-The enforcement policy is a statement of how the service will carry out its enforcement duties and what businesses, citizens and visitors in the boroughs of Kingston and Sutton can expect from our enforcement staff.
-It commits both council's to good enforcement practice and has been developed having regard to the Regulators' Code (made under section 23 of the Legislative and Regulatory Reform Act 2006 which took effect from on 6 April 2014).
+The enforcement policy is a statement of how the service will carry out its enforcement duties and what businesses, residents and visitors in the boroughs of Kingston and Sutton can expect from our enforcement staff.
+It commits both councils to good enforcement practice and has been developed having regard to the Regulators' Code (made under section 23 of the Legislative and Regulatory Reform Act 2006 which took effect on 6 April 2014).

 The service must also have regard to the various general duties imposed on each council e.g. section 17 of the Crime and Disorder Act, and the general powers given to local government for the 'promotion of well being'.
-We are also obliged to comply with the Human Rights Act 1998, so we will take its provisions into account when taking decisions relating to enforcement action.
+We are also obliged to comply with the Human Rights and Equalities legislation and responsibilities and will take these provisions into account when taking decisions relating to enforcement action.

-Scope of the Policy
+2. Scope of the Policy

-We are committed to providing an effective service with officers carrying out their duties in an equitable, practical and consistent manner.
+We are committed to providing an effective service with officers carrying out their duties in a transparent, proportionate and consistent manner.
 We will comply with all statutory requirements placed upon us and seek to align our procedures with best practice.

 This policy applies to actions in relation to all legislation enforced by the service.

-Enforcement action here includes any action taken by officers aimed at ensuring that individuals or businesses comply with the law and goes beyond formal enforcement action such as prosecution and includes a range of other interventions that seek to achieve compliance with the law.
+Enforcement action here includes any action taken by officers aimed at ensuring that individuals or businesses comply with the law.
+The policy covers a range of interventions that seek to achieve compliance with the law.